 What an unbelievable transformation Gucci Mane has undergone.
 The Atlanta trap star’s career should have torpedoed countless times by now.
 With the 2005 murder charge (he claimed self-defence; the charge was dropped on insufficient evidence).
 With the ice cream face tattoo he had inked shortly after release from a psychiatric hospital, which reduced him to a social media punch-line that in retrospect wasn’t particularly charitable or funny.
 Or perhaps with the three-year prison sentence on a federal firearms charge, following a string of convictions for aggravated battery and assault.
 Since his release in 2016, though, Gucci, has remade himself, remodelled himself as a shimmering A-list rap superstar – Instagram- and chart-ready.
 It’s a makeover so dramatic that fans have jokingly claimed he must be a clone.

 The changes have been cosmetic (he shed five-and-half stone and the face tattoo is now faded, a symbol of his former self) and emotional, his marriage to beauty entrepreneur Keysha Ka’oir having helped stabilised him – he told the YouTube channel Durrty Daily: “That’s my best friend, that’s my girl.
 I love her to death.
-She’s been more real to me than anybody in life ever in my entire life.”
+She’s been more real to me than anybody in my entire life.”
 If you don’t already, follow Keyshia on Instagram (@keyshiakaoir) immediately; the snaps of the couple together are the definition of wholesome.

 This new peacefulness has seen Gucci drop five records since release from jail.
 He was always prolific, throwing out mixtapes even in the midst of various prison stints, seeming oblivious to the difference between a mixape and major label album – 2010’s ‘Buy My Album’ was a cheerily misguided attempt to plug the-then forthcoming Atlantic Records project ‘The Appeal: Georgia’s Most Wanted’.
 But in those days Gucci in the grip of drug addiction, hooked on lean, the cough-syrup-and-codeine concoction that, prior to the prison sentence, led him to tweet: “I’ve been drinking lean for 10plus years & I must admit it has destroyed me”.